 From the old Marienbrücke bridge, head towards the cathedral.
 Around 300 metres long, Domstraße was a market square in the Middle Ages and is now a busy shopping street.

-The Sternplatz square is halfway along the street on the right.
+The Sternplatz square is halfway along on the right.
 The "Sternbäck" is a reminder of the centuries-old tradition of bakeries, a special type of wine bar in Würzburg.
 In the past, bakeries did not serve food, but usually Franconian wine from their own vineyards, so guests were allowed to bring their own food.
 Nowadays, most bakeries have a menu.

 Opposite the Sternplatz square is one of the old craftsmen's alleyways.
 After 50 metres on the right across Schmalzmarkt, you will see the baroque façade of the Neumünster straight ahead.
 A small, inconspicuous grey door leads into the crypt of the church to the modern tomb shrine of the three Franconian apostles Kilian, Kolonat and Totnan, the destination of the pilgrimage to St. Kilian, which is still important in Franconia today.

-A few steps down to the right and you are at the cathedral forecourt, from where you reach Kiliansplatz through the passage between the cathedral and the Museum am Dom.
+A few steps down to the right and you are at the cathedral forecourt, from where you can reach Kiliansplatz through the passage between the cathedral and the Museum am Dom.
 Access to the cathedral on the right is barrier-free.

 St Kilian's Cathedral